kubevirt/user-guide/docs/network/net_binding_plugins/passt.md

 and [here](#passt-sidecar-image).

 When using the plugin, additional memory overhead of `500Mi` will be requested for the compute container in the virt-launcher pod.

+When the VM boots for the first time, Passt's internal DHCP server assigns an IP address to the guest with an "infinite" lease duration.

+**Note**:
+> During a live migration:
+> - The target pod is assigned a new IP address from the pod network, which is reflected in the VMI interfaces status.
+> - The guest OS retains the original IP address until it explicitly requests an address from Passt's internal DHCP server.
+>
+> Connectivity Considerations
+> Passt automatically applies Network Address Translation (NAT) when passing traffic to/from the guest.
+> This enables the following behavior:
+> - The pod's new IP address is used for connectivity
+> - Despite the discrepancy between the pod IP and the guest IP, connectivity to/from the guest remains unaffected.
+>
+> It is possible to synchronize the guest and pod's IP addresses by initiating a DHCP request from the guest OS.

 ### VM Passt Network Interface
 Set the VM network interface binding name to reference the one defined in the